tejasupmanyu/DrCrop-iOS/ReadMe.md

 ## Overview

-There are two directories One contains iOS App Source Code and Other Contains Django Project which serves the Machine Learning Model
+There are two directories One contains iOS App Source Code and Other Contains Django Project which serves the Machine Learning Model.
+Here only one is provided, contact authors for another and support.
+Shoot a mail to tejasupmanyu@gmail.com| shivamb45@yahoo.in

 ## Running Project